Sometimes a list of search results isn’t always the best way to present information found in a search.

 It has me wondering what the next step might be past Universal Search.
 How might data from Web pages and other sources be visualized in different ways on a computer in the future?
 What is the best way to present some information, so that the person looking for it might have a great experience?

-A timeline could possibly make a biographical search much more interesting than a list of links to pages, and being able to see financial information and stock prices over time may also be enlightening if were presented graphically.
+Google timelines may possibly make a biographical search much more interesting than a list of links to pages, and being able to see financial information and stock prices over time may also be enlightening if were presented graphically.

 Having the ability to map out information about World War II by gathering information from multiple web sites that present information about the war over different periods of time may be beneficial if that information was presented in a “single, easy to understand format.”

-To quickly summarize this method, it finds relevant facts across web pages that it can relate to values like time, so that it can display those in a linear manner.
+To quickly summarize this method, it finds relevant facts across web pages that it can relate to values like time so that it can display those in a linear manner.

 Google Janitors and Fact Repositories

-I wrote a post not long ago about some of the programs that Google might use to make sense of data, when it takes facts and tries to include them in a repository of data.
+I wrote a post not long ago about some of the programs that Google might use to make sense of data when it takes facts and tries to include them in a repository of data.
 Those programs are referred to by Google as janitors, and they play a role in organizing and cleaning up the information to be gathered in the creation of visual graphs like the one described here.

-The short version of this approach is that as facts are taken from web pages, to be included in the data repository that will be used to make graphs, the information is cleaned up, duplicates are removed, data is standardized and normalized so that different versions (birthplace, birth place, place of birth, etc.) of the same information isn’t repeated, and other actions are taken to make the data included useful.
+The short version of this approach is that as facts are taken from web pages, to be included in the data repository that will be used to make graphs, the information is cleaned up, duplicates are removed, data is standardized and normalized so that different versions (birthplace, birthplace, place of birth, etc.) of the same information isn’t repeated, and other actions are taken to make the data included useful.